 Portrait Mode allows users to deliver blurred-background shots (known as the bokeh effect), but there's even more control in the XR.
 The Depth Control function allows users to play around with the bokeh effect after taking a shot.
 The results are as good as the iPhone XS and can certainly save or ruin a picture depending on how you use it.

 It's also worth noting that because you don't have the second telephoto lens on the iPhone XR camera you are shooting portraits with the 24mm wide-angle rather than 50mm lens.
 That's less of a traditional approach for portrait photography and means you'll have to get physically closer to your subjects than you've had to previously with, say, the iPhone 7 Plus.
 We found that does put people slightly on edge and the results differ due to the lens characteristics.

 In terms of the front camera, the iPhone XR has the same 7-megapixel TrueDepth front-facing camera as found on the iPhone XS models, with Face ID.
 You'll also be able to apply Portrait mode, depth of field, and Smart HDR to pictures taken with the front camera, as well as use the Stage Light effects.

 iOS 12 brings new features

-The new features should allow for multiple device support, while Siri Shortcuts could be a game-changer in allowing you to create rules and scripts for a range of tasks.
-Saying things like "Hey Siri, I'm home" could result in your phone doing a number of tasks for you in a sequence, for example.
+There's also multiple device support, while Siri Shortcuts allows you to create rules and scripts for a range of tasks.
+Saying things like "Hey Siri, I'm home" can result in your phone doing a number of tasks for you in a sequence, for example.

 Sure, the iPhone XR doesn't offer a screen or camera setup that's as good as the top-of-the-range, but that's the play in having a more affordable handset.
 Besides, many will be perfectly happy with what's on offer, especially as there's no compromise in power.